egel-lang/egel-lang.github.io/SEMANTICS.md

 ## Advantages

-The benefits of this model are twofold.
-For one, you don't run out of stack space which is really important in a functional language as I have experienced, unfortunately.
-Second, it is still a tree rewrite system so you don't need to care about tail call optimization.
+The benefits of this model are twofold:
++ First, you don't run out of stack space which is really important in a functional language as I have experienced, unfortunately.
++ Second, it is still a tree rewrite system so you don't need to care about tail call optimization.

 I simply like this model of evaluation, there isn't much more to it.